 A toxic workplace culture can develop under the radar through insidious office behaviour.
-HRM looks at how to spot the signs that mean it’s time for HR to take action.
+HC looks at how to spot the signs that mean it’s time for HR to take action.

 Workplace mental health ranked second in importance only to pay as the most important factor when choosing a job, according to the research.

-Behavioural scientist and strategist Darren Hill shares his top tips for recognizing workplace toxicity.
+Behavioural scientist and strategist Darren Hill, co-founder of Pragmatic Thinking, shares his top tips for recognising workplace toxicity.

 - Passive-aggressive communication is the norm

 “People agreeing on a matter to each other’s faces, then immediately rubbishing it (or you) when out of earshot, runs rampant in the Australian workplace.
 In its more subtle form, the passive-aggressive method is when people create third-party conversations where an issue between two people suddenly grows into three, then four, then five, when it could easily have been sorted out with a direct conversation between the original two colleagues.”